Master degree project rules and routines

 - The student prepares a written report of the master degree project, where the student describes and discusses the final results of the project, as well as the theoretic results and arguments that support these.
 The report also needs to motivate the selected methodology and if appropriate discuss sustainability and ethical issues.

-- The examiner accepts the written report.
+- The examiner performs plagiarism check and accepts the written report.

 - The student performs a self-evaluation of the master degree project, according to a given template.
 The supervisor and then the examiner comments and accepts the self-evaluation.